Why apply to Entrepreneurs First?

 8. Demonstrate that you have a vision, the ability to inspire others, and the practical skills to turn your vision into a tangible plan and execute.

-How is Entrepreneur First’s program structured?
+How is Entrepreneurs First's program structured?

 Editor's Note:

-The program at Entrepreneur First blends intense networking, strategic team-building, and vast mentorship opportunities.
+The program at Entrepreneurs First blends intense networking, strategic team-building, and vast mentorship opportunities.
 Founders get the opportunity to form partnerships and find co-founders early.
 Plus, every step of the program is very hands-on.
 But, the accelerator is a full-time commitment.

 2. Program started with online calls to familiarize founders with the program and its offerings, followed by a Q&A session.